-The EEV Principles define the minimum required capital to be equal to the statutory minimum capital requirement.
+The EEV Principles define the minimum required capital to be equal to the statutory minimum capital requirement and that required capital may include amounts required to meet internal objectives.
 In Japan, the statutory minimum is a 200% solvency margin ratio (the "Japanese Solvency Margin standard"), and Japan Post Insurance has assumed a level of required capital corresponding to a 600% solvency margin ratio.